elastic/connectors/docs/reference/onedrive.md

 11. Click on the "Add permissions" button to add the selected permissions to your app.

 Finally, click on the "Grant admin consent" button to grant the required permissions to the app.
-This step requires administrative privileges.
-(Note: If you are not an admin, you need to request the Admin to grant consent via their Azure Portal)
+This step requires administrative privileges. ℹ️ **NOTE**: If you are not an admin, you need to request the Admin to grant consent via their Azure Portal.

 12. Click on "Certificates & Secrets" tab.
 Go to Client Secrets.
 Generate a new client secret and keep a note of the string present under `Value` column.

-After completion, use the below noted parameters to configure the connector.
+After completion, use the following configuration parameters to configure the connector.

 ## Configuration